zeezephyr/urbanism-guide/content/en/appendix/nimby-rebuttals.md

 ### Living in pods, eating bugs, not allowed to leave our zone

-Honey we just want to be able to walk to a store, a park, or let kid's play outside safely.
+Honey we just want to be able to walk to a store, a park, or let kids play outside safely.
 This isn't Facebook nor the end times but it will be if we keep doing things the way we have been.